Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: Related works

 \section{Related works}

-In the field of recommendation system, many classical algorithms have achieved good performance on offline dataset both in terms of accuracy and efficiency.
-For example, matrix factorization~\cite{koren2009matrix}, factorization machines~\cite{FM}, NeuralFM~\cite{he2017neural} and DeepFM~\cite{guo2017deepfm} make use of historical user-item interactions to estimate users' preference based on collaborative filtering hypothesis.
+In the field of recommendation system, many static recommendation methods have achieved good performance.
+For example, matrix factorization~\cite{koren2009matrix}, factorization machines~\cite{FM}, NeuralFM~\cite{he2017neural} and DeepFM~\cite{guo2017deepfm} make use of historical user-item interaction records to estimate users' static preference based on collaborative filtering hypothesis.
 Recently some graph based recommendation models~\cite{vdberg2017graph, wang2019neural} attracts much attention for the ability of graph to describe complex relations between different agents.
 However, most of these works suffer from intrinsic problems for cold-start users as they need to be trained on a large offline dataset to make recommendation based on historical logs.

 This limitation motivates research efforts in online recommendation in ~\cite{li2015online}.
 Among them, muti-arm bandit ~\cite{gentile2016context,wu2016contextual,wang2017factorization,wu2018learning,li2010contextual, auer2002finite, murphy2012machine} is a prominent type of approach.
 Bandit methods aim to maximize the accumulated reward for playing arms during a period of time by solving the exploit-explore problem.
-As discussed in Section \ref{TS1} , at each time $t$, the agent is asked to choose an arm to play and then get the feedback reward from the user.
-To achieve that, bandit methods design a series of methods to keep EE balance and achieve good performance.
 The most popular bandit algorithms can be divided into two categories: Thompson Sampling~\cite{graepel2010web, granmo2010solving, may2011simulation, murphy2012machine, agrawal2013thompson} and UCB~\cite{li2010contextual, auer2002finite, lai1985asymptotically}.
 Different from Thompson Sampling which samples from a changeable distribution, UCB keeps an upper confidence bound to keep EE balance.
 Some research works~\cite{russo2014learning, osband2017optimistic, chapelle2011empirical} have shown that Thompson Sampling has a better performance than UCB both theoretically and empirically.
-However, bandit algorithms only works in small arm pools which usually requires a separate pre-processing on the candidate pool~\cite{li2010contextual, chapelle2011empirical}.
-This low CTR necessities the proposal of more efficient mechanism for the large arm pool.
+However, bandit algorithms only work in small arm pools, which usually requires a separate pre-processing on the candidate pool~\cite{li2010contextual, chapelle2011empirical}.
+It is because the large item pool makes it hard to efficiently hit the user-preferred item duration exploration.